ChrisDimitr-Liferay-Pugins/hide-dockbar-controls-hook/README.md

 # hide-dockbar-controls-hook
-Christopher's Hide Dockbar Controls Hook for Liferay
+Hide Dockbar Controls implementation for Liferay v6.0.6.
+The Dockbar hook has been modified so that all non administartors users not have any controls shown.